salvadornm/cerisse/docs/code.md

 # Code Structure

-These pages are for users who want to tinker with the numerical solvers and the code structures to create new thermodynamics, numerical methiods.
+These pages are intended for users interested in exploring and customizing the numerical solvers and code structures to develop new thermodynamic models or numerical methods.

-Although a deep understanding of the AMReX structure is not necessary, it is recommended to familiarize yourself with how AMReX handles data in general.
+While a deep understanding of the AMReX framework is not strictly required, it is highly recommended to familiarize yourself with how AMReX manages data structures and operations.

-The code extensively utilizes templates, sometimes in unconventional ways.
+The code makes extensive use of templates, often employing them in unconventional ways.

-Initially, there is a basic template that defines, how many scalars are to be solved and where are located in the storage array.
-It defines a lot of indicators of where each variable is.
+At its core, a basic template is used to define the number of scalar variables to be solved and their respective locations in the storage array.
+This template specifies numerous indicators for the position of each variable and is encapsulated in the **indicies_t** structure.
-This is done in **indicies_t**.

-This template is combiend with templates for the thermodynamics, transport properties and turbulence models (if present) define the **closures_dt** template.
-This is done in `prob.h`, where we define a
+This foundational template is then combined with additional templates for thermodynamics, transport properties, and turbulence models (if applicable), which collectively form the **closures_dt** template.

-**ProbClosures**
+This is done in `prob.h`, where we define a **ProbClosures**

 ```cpp
 typedef closures_dt<indicies_t, visc_suth_t, cond_suth_t,